University of Laughs

 University of Laughs (笑の大学, Warai no Daigaku) is a story by Japanese dramatist Kōki Mitani which began as a play in 1996 starring actors Masahiko Nishimura as the Censor and Yoshimasa Kondo as the Playwright.
 The play won the Best Play Award at the 1996 Yomiuri Theater Awards.

-After success it was then made into a movie in 2004 starring actors Kōji Yakusho and Goro Inagaki by Fuji Television and Toho Studios.
-The major theme of the piece is the conflict between censorship and an artist's freedom of expression, but it is a comedy.
+After that success, it was then made into a movie in 2004 starring actors Kōji Yakusho and Goro Inagaki by Fuji Television and Toho Studios.
+The piece presents in comedic fashion the conflict between censorship and an artist's freedom of expression.

 Plot

 Set in 1940, a young playwright, Tsubaki Hajime (Inagaki / Kondo) comes up against a government censor, Sakisaka Mutsuo (Yakusho / Nishimura).
 The censor's job is to prevent anything political or taboo from getting into the pre-war media, but this censor has a thing against comedy, too.

 Tsubaki comes to have his script checked by the censors before rehearsals begin.
 But the censor, who is looking for an excuse to shut down the comedy troupe at which Tsubaki works, tells him that his whole play is rubbish and Tsubaki would have to rewrite it completely before Sakisaka would let it be performed.

 But what starts as cruel teasing makes the once poor-quality play better and better as Tsubaki returns day after day to have it torn to shreds and criticized over and over again.
 Finally the play is perfected and Sakisaka's dislike of Tsubaki turns into respect for his talent.